InfamousMusicify/Combat-Snapshot/README.md

 ### *Datapack Version of jeb_'s experimetnal combat snapshots!*

-I think all of us are tired of health not regenerating after 1.5 nuggets deplete.
-`Your health will now replenish until you have 3 nuggets left.` (6 Points)
 Weapons overall are weaker.
 Spam click with less of a penalty!
 Overcharge to 200% instead of a cooldown on attacks. gain 1+ dmg at full charge.
+Your health will now replenish until you have 3 nuggets left.
+(6 Points)
-Saturation now works as intended. as a pause, instead of more food.
+Saturation now works as intended, as a pause, instead of more food.
 Health recharges faster.
 Hunger depletes slower (1/3 nugget to 1/2 heart)